Substance Abuse Counseling Degrees: What You’ll Study

 A certificate program can be used in one of two ways: As a preparatory program before students enroll in an associate’s degree program or as a way to solidify your expertise in this path after earning a master’s degree in counseling or social work.

 Going to drug and alcohol counseling school to earn an associate’s degree is a good way to introduce you to the career.
 Before you invest a lot of time and money, you can get a sense of what to expect on the job and decide if it’s right for you.

 An associate’s degree program will teach you the fundamentals about working with clients and their families.
 The program will also include a liberal arts education.

 Before enrolling in an associate’s degree program, find out what the state regulations are in order to counsel others.
 You may to earn a higher degree.

 Bachelor’s Degree Programs

 A bachelor of science in psychology (BSPY) degree program will cover the history of psychology, human behavior and trends.
 In addition to this, some psychology schools will allow you to choose a concentration, such as substance abuse counseling.
 Your course work will veer in that direction as you make your way through the four-year program.

-As an example of coursework in a BPSY program with a focus on substance abuse, Kaplan University offers the following curriculum:
+As an example of coursework in a BPSY program with a focus on substance abuse, Purdue University Global offers the following curriculum: